Frequently Asked Questions (FAQ) about the "LIVE555 Streaming Media" libraries

 runs the library code proper, and the other thread(s) communicate with the

-library only by setting global 'flag' variables.
+by setting global 'flag' variables

 Another possible way to access the code from multiple threads is to have each